 Since the Royal Canadian Mint opened its current facility in Ottawa in 1908, it has endured a surprising history of being robbed by its own employees.
-While similar stories have certainly plagued other major world mints—such as the case involving the San Francisco Mint at the turn of the 20th century—none seem to have had such a rash of valuables being stolen from inside the mint as the RCM has in the relatively recent past 2 decades.
+While similar stories have certainly plagued other major world mints—such as the case involving the San Francisco Mint at the turn of the 20th century—none seem to have had such a rash of valuables being stolen from inside the mint as the RCM has in the relatively recent past two decades.

 Even funnier, the mint seems not to have noticed that its gold was stolen at all until long after the fact.
-Given the 709,000 ounces of gold the mint pumped out in 2014, as well as the C$2.4 billion (~$1.8 billion USD) in revenue it raked in last year.
+Given the 709,000 ounces of gold the mint pumped out in 2014, as well as the C$2.4 billion (~$1.8 billion USD) in revenue it raked in that year.

 Mounties Uncover Theft